 The Goodbye PMS Clinic was founded by Wilma Kirsten B.Sc(Hons) Dip CNE MBANT INLPTA Certified.
 She is the author of the book:

-She has been consulting with patients since 2005 and runs a busy practice currently offering telephone and video consultations whilst continuing with research and writing commitments.
+She has been consulting with patients since 2005 and runs a busy practice currently offering only remote consultations whilst continuing with research and writing commitments.

 Read about her in the February 2014 issue of The Oxford Times Magazine (Oxfordshire)